SharedCode/sop/README.md

 ## General Discussion of SOP V2

-Below features are mostly achieved in this SOP V2 POC, only three features did not make it, i.e. - the data driver for support of huge blobs & its companion feature, streaming to support extremely huge data.
-And the "long lived" transaction that will use "transaction sandbox" storage.
-This last feature may not make it, not until V4 or probably even later, as the market for such is not big enough.
+Below features are mostly achieved in this SOP V2 POC, only three features did not make it:
+  * Data driver for support of huge blobs,
+  * its companion feature, "data streaming" to support extremely huge data.
+And,
+  * "long lived" transaction that will use "transaction sandbox" storage This last feature may not make it, not until V4 or probably even later, as the market for such is not big enough.

 SOP is a modern database engine within a code library.
 It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player in the Big Data space.